 The Difference Between Pick Up and Pickup

-The terms pick up and pickup are often confused, but they have distinct uses.
-Pick up is a verb phrase, meaning to collect or lift something.
-For example, I will pick up my friend from the airport.
+Pick up or pickup, a distinction little understood in English, has different uses.
+Pick up is a verb phrase and means to collect or lift.
+For example, I will pick up my friend from the airport (that situation defines pick up).

 Must read: Plural of Journey: Is it Journeys or Journies?